Holiday Lighting and Winter Décor Ideas for Boston-Area Homes

 Designing Winter Décor That Feels Elegant, Not Overdone

-• A restrained color palette
+• a restrained color palette

-• Layered greenery rather than excessive ornamentation
+• layered greenery rather than excessive ornamentation

-• Consistent lighting temperature
+• consistent lighting temperature

 Holiday décor should enhance the home’s design, not compete with it.
+A well-composed display feels festive, but still appropriate to the property.

 When to Plan and Install Holiday Décor